 | |

-- Pin all dependency versions: Use
+- Lock all dependency versions: Use

-- Weekly dependency scanning: Integrate
+- Run dependency scans weekly: Integrate

 pip-auditinto your CI/CD pipeline - Review new dependencies: Before adding any new package, check the maintainer’s identity, download count, and source code